mattbierner/hamt/README.md

 #### `hamt.key(map)`
 #### `map.keys()`
-Get an Javascript iterator to all keys in `map`.
+Get a Javascript iterator to all keys in `map`.

 * `map` - Hamt map.